Aim / Intent

 Autumn

-In the first term of Year 7 within Mathematics, students are introduced to a range of topics, building from Year 6, which include: Sequences, Algebraic Expressions, Fractions, Negative Numbers, Coordinates and Graphs, Order of Operations, and Area and Perimeter.
+In the first term of Year 7, students are supported to build on their learning from Key Stage 2 through a range of topics, which include: Sequences, Fractions, Negative Numbers, Order of Operations, and Area and Perimeter.
+Early in the term, students are introduced to the conventions of Algebra in Maths and some of its many applications such as the Graphing of linear functions.

 Spring

-In the second term of Year 7 within Mathematics, students are introduced to a range of topics, building from Year 6, including: Ratio and Proportion, Brackets, FDP Conversions, Probability and Equations.
+In the second term of Year 7, students are supported to build on their learning from Key Stage 2 through a range of topics, including: Ratio and Proportion, FDP Conversions and Probability.
+Students also build on their understanding of Algebra through the topic of Brackets and Solving Linear Equations.

 Summer

-In the final term of Year 7 Mathematics students are introduced to a range of topics, building from Year 6, including: Percentages, Angles, Volume, Surface Area, Types of Numbers and Plans and Elevations.
-They will also be looking at some functional skills tasks, applying some of the skills and knowledge they have acquired throughout the year.
+In the final term of Year 7 students are supported to build on their learning from Key Stage 2 through a range of topics, including: Percentages, Angles, Volume, Surface Area, Number Theory and 3D Shape.
+They will also be given the opportunity to apply some of the skills and knowledge that they have acquired throughout the year in a functional skills project.

 Year 8 – Mathematics